dyonsetio21/data_analytics_portfolio/tableau_dashboard/cyclistic_bike_dashboard/README.md

   - Popular stations are concentrated around tourist and downtown areas.
   - Casual riders dominate usage at lakeside and recreational spots.

-**4. Weekday vs Weekend Patterns**
-  - Members ride more frequently on weekdays, reflecting commute habits.
-  - Casual riders are more active during weekends and holidays.

 ## Business Recommendations:
 **1. Target Marketing for Casual Riders**
   - Offer seasonal promotions or discounts to encourage casual users to subscribe as members.